-P. Andrews McLane has served as chairman of Tempur-Pedic International's board of directors since November 2002.
+P. Andrews McLane has served as chairman of TWI Holdings' board of directors since November 2002.
 Mr. McLane joined TA Associates, Inc., a private equity firm, which is one of our controlling stockholders, in 1979, where he is Senior Managing Director and a member of the firm's Executive Committee.
-Mr. McLane's activity at TA Associates centers on buyouts and leveraged recapitalizations of companies in the consumer, financial services and business services sectors.
+Mr. McLane's activity at TA Associates centers on leveraged buyouts and minority recapitalizations of companies in the consumer, financial services and business services sectors.
 Mr. McLane is a director of IXION Technologies and United Pet Group and also serves on the boards of the United States Ski and Snowboard Team, St. Paul's School and the Appalachian Mountain Club.
-Mr. McLane graduated from Dartmouth College in 1969 with an A.B. degree and from the Tuck School of Business at Dartmouth in 1973 with an M.B.A. degree.
+Mr. McLane graduated from Dartmouth College in 1969 with an A.B. degree and from the Amos Tuck School at Dartmouth in 1973 with an M.B.A. degree.

-Jeffrey S. Barber has served as a member of Tempur-Pedic International's board of directors since November 2002.
+Jeffrey S. Barber has served as a member of TWI Holdings' board of directors since November 2002.
 Mr. Barber is Vice President of TA Associates, Inc., a private equity firm, which is one of our controlling stockholders, where he has been employed since 2001.
-Mr. Barber's activity at TA Associates centers on buyouts and leveraged recapitalizations of companies in the consumer, financial services and business services sectors.
-Prior to joining TA Associates, Mr. Barber was employed as an Associate both in the Private Equity Group of Weiss, Peck & Greer, LLC during 2000 and as an Associate in the Private Equity Group of Vestar Capital Partners from 1997 through 1999.
+Mr. Barber's activity at TA Associates centers on leveraged buyouts and minority recapitalizations of companies in the consumer, financial services and business services sectors.
+Prior to joining TA Associates, Mr. Barber was employed as an Associate both in the Private Equity Group of Weiss, Peck & Greer, LLC and at Vestar Capital Partners.
 Prior to that, Mr. Barber was employed at Morgan Stanley & Co., where he worked in the investment banking department.
-Mr. Barber received his B.A. degree, with University and Departmental Honors, from Johns Hopkins University and his M.B.A. degree, as a Beta Gamma Sigma Scholar, from Columbia University.
+Mr. Barber received his B.A. degree, with University and Departmental honors, from Johns Hopkins University and his M.B.A. degree, as a Beta Gamma Scholar, from Columbia University.

-Tully M. Friedman has served as a member of Tempur-Pedic International's board of directors since November 2002.
+Tully M. Friedman has served as a member of TWI Holdings' board of directors since November 2002.
 Mr. Friedman is Chairman and Chief Executive Officer of Friedman Fleischer & Lowe, LLC, a private equity firm he co-founded in 1997, which is one of our controlling stockholders.
 Prior to forming Friedman Fleischer & Lowe, Mr. Friedman co-founded and served as one of two managing general partners of private equity firm Hellman & Friedman.
 He is currently on the board of directors of Advanced Career Technologies, Inc., Archimedes Technology Group, CapitalSource, LLC, The Clorox Company and Mattel, Inc. He received his B.A. degree, with great distinction, from Stanford University and received a J.D. degree from Harvard Law School.

-Christopher A. Masto has served as a member of Tempur-Pedic International's board of directors since November 2002.
+Christopher A. Masto has served as a member of TWI Holdings' board of directors since November 2002.
 Mr. Masto is a Managing Director of Friedman Fleischer & Lowe, LLC, a private equity firm he co-founded in 1997, which is one of our controlling stockholders.
 Prior to 1997, he worked as a management consultant with Bain & Company.
 Prior to that, Mr. Masto was employed at Morgan Stanley & Co., where he worked in the investment banking department.
 He currently serves on the board of Archimedes Technology Group.
 Mr. Masto received his B.A. degree, magna cum laude, from Brown University with an Sc.B. in Electrical Engineering and received his M.B.A. degree from Harvard Business School.